pingcap/docs/garbage-collection-configuration.md

 ## Changes in TiDB 6.1.0

-In versions before TiDB 6.1.0, the internal transaction does not affect the GC safe point.
-Since TiDB 6.1.0, the internal transaction's startTS is considered when calculating the GC safe point, to resolve the access problem of cleaned data.
-When the internal transaction is too long, the safe point will be blocked for a long time, which affect the performance of application.
+Before TiDB v6.1.0, the transaction in TiDB does not affect the GC safe point.
+Since v6.1.0,  TiDB considers the startTS of the transaction when calculating the GC safe point, to resolve the problem that the data to be accessed has been cleared.
+If the transaction is too long, the safe point will be blocked for a long time, which affects the application peformance.

-TiDB v6.1.0 introduces the system variable [`tidb_gc_max_wait_time`](/system-variables.md#tidb_gc_max_wait_time-new-in-v610)to control the maximum time that active transactions block the GC safe point.
+In TiDB v6.1.0, the system variable [`tidb_gc_max_wait_time`](/system-variables.md#tidb_gc_max_wait_time-new-in-v610) is introduced to control the maximum time that active transactions block the GC safe point.
 After the value is exceeded, the GC safe point is forwarded forcefully.

 ### GC in Compaction Filter